CodeYourFuture/CYF-Workshops/think-like-computer/instructions.md

 you will need:

-- Piece of paper saying "memory"
+- Piece of paper saying "memory" - where we store variables
-- Piece of paper saying "console"
+- Piece of paper saying "console" - where we print to the console
 - A set of functions in envelopes

 ## Rules of execution

+### Rule 0
+Only one person can be sat at the table at a time ( where we write to the memory sheet / console sheet)

 ### Rule 1
 Start reading code from top to bottom, one line at a time